 What should NOT do:

-1. Avoid massaging your breast.
+1. Avoid massaging your breasts.

 2. Do not use any type of massaging tools on your breast.